Kbernoussi/Kbernoussi/README.md

-Hi, I’m Karim Bernoussi
+-Hi, I’m Karim Bernoussi
-I’m interested in Cobol developpement
+-I’m interested in Cobol developpement
-I’m currently learning GitHub
+-I’m currently learning GitHub

 <!---
 Kbernoussi/Kbernoussi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.